Sarva-Darsana-Sangraha: Chapters

+Cowell states that the systems are arranged from Vedantic point of view and form a "gradually ascending scale" with Chārvāka and Buddhism placed lowest as systems "furthest removed" from Vedanta, and Samkhya and Yoga placed nearest as those "approaching most nearly" to Vedanta, Sarvepalli Radhakrishnan notes that the text "sketches sixteen systems of thought so as to exhibit a gradually ascending series, culminating in the Advaita Vedanta (or non-dualism)."

-The Sarvadarśanasaṅgraha itself doesn't contain the 16th chapter (Advaita Vedanta, or the system of Adi Shankara), the absence of which is explained by a paragraph at the end of the 15th chapter, (the Patanjali-Darsana).
+The Sarvadarśanasaṅgraha itself does not contain the 16th chapter on Advaita Vedanta, or the system of Adi Shankara.
+The absence is explained by a paragraph at the end of the 15th chapter, the Patanjali-Darsana.
 It says: “The system of Shankara, which comes next in succession, and which is the crest-gem of all systems, has been explained by us elsewhere, it is, therefore, left untouched here”.

 Madhvacharya tries to refute, chapter by chapter, the other systems of thought prominent in his day.
 Other than Buddhist and Jaina philosophies, Vidyaranya draws quotes directly from the works of their founders or leading exponents and it also has to be added that in this work, with remarkable mental detachment, he places himself in the position of an adherent of sixteen distinct philosophical systems.

-Sarvadarśanasaṅgraha is one of the few available sources of information about lokayata, the materialist system of philosophy in ancient India.
-In the very first chapter, "The Chārvāka System", he critiques the arguments of lokayatikas.
-While doing so he quotes extensively from Cārvāka works.
-It is possible that some of these arguments put forward as the lokayata point of view may be a mere caricature of lokayata philosophy.
+Sarvadarśanasaṅgraha is one of the few available sources of information about Lokayata, the materialist system of philosophy in ancient India.
+In the first chapter, "The Chārvāka System", he critiques the arguments of lokayatikas.
+While doing so, he quotes extensively from Cārvāka works.
+Some of these arguments may be a caricature of lokayata philosophy.
 Yet in the absence of any original work of lokayatikas, it is one of the very few sources of information available today on materialist philosophy in ancient India.